mit-satori/getting-started/satori-getting-started.rst

 and where to run your script, and when your script comes to completion or runs into an error the job will end.

-Visit the `Batch Jobs <https://mit-satori.github.io/satori-workload-manager.html#batch-scripts>`__ section to see how to submit a batch job, as well as some sample submission scripts and other information on monitoring batch jobs.
+Visit the `Batch Jobs <https://mit-satori.github.io/satori-workload-manager.html#batch-scripts>`__ section to see how to submit a batch job using the existing LSF workload manager , as well as some sample submission scripts and other information on monitoring batch jobs.

+**Note** Satori is in the process of being migrated to the SLURM Workload manager.
+Visit the `Batch Jobs <https://mit-satori.github.io/satori-workload-manager-using-slurm.html#batch-scripts>`__ section to see how to submit a batch job using the new SLURM workload manager , as well as some sample submission scripts and other information on monitoring batch jobs.

 One of the most common questions on batch jobs is how to know what is going on with them, how does the user know if there is an error or monitor the output of the job.
 In your submission script you specify where you